 The City of San Mateo is committed to being a climate leader and reducing greenhouse gas emissions in our community.
 The development and adoption of amendments to the green building code, also known as “reach codes” can help reduce emissions by requiring all-electric construction and enhancing electric vehicle charging infrastructure.
-Visit the Reach Codes (2020-2022) web page to see the City's current green building reach codes, effective January 1, 2020 through December 31, 2022.
-Below is information about reach codes for the 2022 building code cycle that would be effective January 1, 2023 through December 31, 2025.
+Below is information about current reach codes, that are effective for the 2022 Code Cycle (Jan.
+1, 2023 - Dec.
+31, 2025).

 Why is building electrification and electric vehicle readiness important?